SIgnlngX/sign-language-interpreter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.</ br>
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.